Skip to content

 Seal The Edges

 If you watched the above video you already know how to seal the edges of the crust.
-First cut off any excess from the strips that might be handing over the edge of the bottom crust.
+First cut off any excess from the strips that might be hanging over the edge of the bottom crust.
 You can then either pinch the lattice strips into the bottom crust or use your fingers to create a scalloped edge.
 This is shown in the video.

 For all practical purposes your pie is ready for the oven but there is one additional steps that’s entirely optional.
 If you want a darker or sweeter top crust you can brush melted butter on the crust and sprinkle with granulated sugar.
 In a small bowl melt a couple tablespoons of butter and brush it on the entire top crust, including the lattice strips.
 Then sprinkle granulated sugar over the butter.